A throwback journal entry from 2010:

 I smiled and said, “Yes, everything’s fine; let me tell you what’s going on.”
 So we stepped outside (where I thought we’d be able to hear each other better) and I told them what was happening.
 My dear neighbor chuckled and said, “My dear, we’ve all been there.
 Just wanted to make sure she wasn’t stuck in your garage or something.”

 I went upstairs and said, “Bethany, let me show you something.”
 I took her onto the balcony so she could see the neighbors who were outside.
-As we stood hidden in the shadows, I quietly pointed across the street and said, “Do you see those people?
-They might have been getting ready to call the police because it sounds like someone is dying.
+As we were still hidden in the shadows, I quietly pointed across the street and said, “Do you see those people?
+They worried because it sounded like someone is dying.
 Are you really in so much danger that you need the police to come?”
 She shook her head no. I said, “Did you know I asked Kayli not to come up until you had calmed down?”
 She shook her head no.

 I took her back to her room and she asked if she could try again.
-Within a few minutes she proved she could show self control – using her words rather than her screams – so I sent her siblings up to bed, and that was that.
+Within a few minutes she proved she could use her words rather than her screams – so I sent her siblings up to bed, and that was that.

 Now, if you have some words for me about child abuse, read this first: